benhj/arrow/README.md

 # Arrow

 At its heart, Arrow is a weakly typed interpreted programming language with a primary aim of helping one undertand how simple interpetors are implemented.
+A secondary aim has been to reimplement an interpretor for JASL (see), the original version of which became overly complex and bloated and therefore simply too crap to properly maintain.

-In essense, the language syntax is based on that of a previously implemented interpretor that I abandoned due to high complexity and poor maintainability.
 The implementation here is designed from the ground up to:

 * be a little less crap <--- the main thing!
 * be a fun way to understand parsers